Erwin von Busse: Fiction

 Von Busse wrote with discretion to avoid government censorship.
-Though the Weimar Republic is celebrated for its "radical remaking of sexual norms", and its 1919 constitution prohibited censorship in principle, it also permitted statutes to regulate films, printed matter, and public presentations.
+Though the Weimar Republic is now celebrated for its "radical remaking of sexual norms", and its 1919 constitution prohibited censorship in principle, it also permitted statutes to regulate films, printed matter, and public presentations.
 For example, the film Different from the Others, which argued for the decriminalization of homosexuality, was released in May 1919 and banned nationwide in October 1920.

 Regional courts in Berlin and Leipzig in 1920 and 1921 banned the distribution of von Busse's collection of stories because of "indecency" and ordered all copies confiscated or destroyed.
 The banned 1920 edition was not reprinted until 1993.
-Its first English translation was published in 2022 as Berlin Garden of Erotic Delights.
-Consistent with the 1920 edition, it identified the author as "Granand".
+The first English translation was published in 2022 as Berlin Garden of Erotic Delights; consistent with the 1920 edition, it identifies the author as "Granand".

-A second set of stories, this time heterosexual, appeared in 1921 as Liebesmärchen (Lovers' Fairy Tales).
+A second set of stories, this time featuring heterosexual relationships, appeared in 1921 as Liebesmärchen (Lovers' Fairy Tales).
 With illustrations by Kainer, its stories were "literary imitations of selections from Washington Irving's Tales of the Alhambra" (1832).
 An attempt to ban this volume failed.

 Later years

 In 1925, von Busse contributed a slight volume to an art history series.
-By this time he was using a composite name, having added his pseudonym to his birth name to become "Erwin von Busse-Granand".
+By this time he was using a composite name, having added his pseudonym to his birth name to become "Erwin von Busse-Granand."

 Using that name he emigrated to Brazil in 1928.
 In 1931 he took part in the group exhibition Salão Revolucionário (Revolutionary Salon) at the Escola Nacional de Belas Artes in Rio de Janeiro, the first of its annual exhibitions to host modernists.

 He became a Catholic in 1933 and in London on 10 April of that year married Simonette Mathilde Kowarick, a wealthy woman and native of Brazil.
 They had no children.
 In Brazil he devoted himself to painting, concentrating on the South American landscape.
 He taught for a time at the Olinda School in São Paulo.

 He died in São Paulo on 10 April 1939.
 A few months later, Theodor Heuberger mounted a memorial exhibition of von Busse's paintings at his galleries in Rio de Janeiro and São Paulo; the catalog included several illustrations of von Busse's paintings, two essays about Brazil by the artist, and a brief biography that did not mention his short story collections.